 The invisible man has been a staple of the horror genre since H.G.
 Wells published his classic novel in 1897.
 Before that, it was the stuff of myth and legend.
 Recently however the character seems to have fallen out of favor.
 Perhaps due to overuse combined with the lampooning, it got from Chevy Chase in John Carpenter’s Memoirs of an Invisible Man.
 However, The Unseen, which premiered at the 2016 Fantasia Festival has actually managed to find a new spin on the concept.

-Years ago Bob Langmore, (Aden Young, I, Frankenstein) abandoned his wife (Camille Sullivan, The Man In The High Castle) and daughter Eva (Julia Sarah Stone) and isolated himself in a remote town in the frigid north.
+Years ago Bob Langmore, (Aden Young, I, Frankenstein) abandoned his wife (Camille Sullivan, The Man In The High Castle) and daughter Eva (Julia Sarah Stone, Come True) and isolated himself in a remote town in the frigid north.
 Now showing symptoms of a bizarre and possibly hereditary illness that is piece by piece rendering him invisible he must risk everything including revealing his condition when his troubled daughter goes missing.
 But when you make a deal with the Devil, there’s going to be hell to pay.

 The film starts slowly, like a domestic drama with the troubled and rebellious daughter, worried mother and absent father.
 Indeed we’re nearly half an hour into the film before we see any symptoms of Bob’s condition.
 Then we see the hole in his gut.
 With bone and organs behind it, it’s a shocking sight.
 He isn’t gradually fading out, he’s going piece by piece as though the victim of a flesh-eating bacteria.
 But his skin is still there, you can just see through it.
 This allows for some truly impressive effects as his condition worsens.